 This Day In Writing History

-On October 9th, 1849, Annabel Lee, the classic poem by the legendary American writer Edgar Allan Poe, was published.
+On October 9th, 1849, Annabel Lee, the classic final poem by the legendary American writer Edgar Allan Poe, was published.
 It was published posthumously by the New York Daily Tribune, as Poe had died two days earlier.

-Edgar Allan Poe, born in January of 1809, would become most famous as a master of the short story and the author of classic Gothic horror tales such as The Tell-Tale Heart, The Cask of Amontillado, The Black Cat, and The Fall of the House of Usher.
+Edgar Allan Poe, born in Boston in January of 1809, would become most famous as a master of the short story and the author of classic Gothic horror tales such as The Tell-Tale Heart, The Cask of Amontillado, The Black Cat, and The Fall of the House of Usher.

 However, he began his literary career as a poet, and would become famous for classic poems such as The Conqueror Worm and The Raven.
 His last great poem was Annabel Lee.